url-kaist/dynaVINS/README.md

 + `alternating_converge`

     The threshold for checking the convergence of the alternating optimization.\
     90% is usually enough.
-If you want faster speed, trying to reduce it.\
+If you want faster speed, please try to reduce it.\
     Time comparison can be found on the wiki page.

 + `margin_feature_thresh`